zachwong00/data-analytics-projects/Zoom Subscriptions - Trends Analysis/README.md

 Discover Zoom's subscription and in turn, sales performance between 2020 to 2021, surfacing appropriate recommendations for future actions.

 ## Project Objective & Tasks
+Zoom Video Communications, Inc. is a communications technology company founded in 2011 that offers its main video-conferecing application for users.
+During the COVID-19 pandemic, Zoom usage increased substantially - being the 5th most downloaded mobile app in 2020.

+This project delves into Zoom's subscription records to ensure future commercial success, the tasks include:
 - Analyze and understand Zoom subscription trends from 2020-2021.
 - Extract Targeted insights to evaluate subscriptions and sales/revenue performance.